-- (a) In the conduct of audit work holders of an audit qualification and firms holding an auditing certificate shall comply with all the applicable sections of the Association's Rulebook and in particular the Auditing Standards issued by the Auditing Practices Board, the International Standards on Auditing issued by the International Auditing and Assurance Standards Board and the Ethical Standards issued by the Auditing Practices Board. - (b) In the conduct of audit work in the Republic of Ireland holders of an audit qualification and firms holding an auditing certificate shall use the designation "Registered Auditor" or "Registered Auditors" when signing audit reports for accounting periods commencing before 20 May 2010.
-In the event that an audit report is signed by a firm with an auditing certificate, the audit report shall additionally identify the member(s) and/or other person(s) in relation to that firm responsible for the conduct of that audit.
-For accounting periods commencing on or after 20 May 2010, the audit report shall: - (i) state the name of the auditor and be signed and dated; - (ii) where the auditor is an individual, be signed by him; - (iii) where the auditor is a firm, be signed by the statutory auditor in his own name, for and on behalf of the firm; - (iv) state the name of the firm as it appears on the public register of the Registrar of Companies; and - (v) use the designation "Statutory Auditor" or "Statutory Auditors" after the name of the firm. - (c) In the Republic of Ireland, an auditor ceasing to hold office for any reason before the end of his term in office must notify IAASA.
-In each case the notice must inform the appropriate audit authority that he has ceased to hold office and be accompanied by a copy of the statement deposited by him at the company's registered office in accordance with section 161A of the Companies Act, 1990 of the Republic of Ireland. - (d) In the Republic of Ireland, a person ceasing to hold office as a statutory auditor shall make available to his successor in that office all relevant information which he holds in relation to that audit in accordance with regulation 47 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 of the Republic of Ireland. - (e) In the Republic of Ireland, an auditor may not accept an appointment as a director or other officer of a public interest entity during a period of two years commencing on the date on which his appointment as auditor ended in accordance with regulation 78 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 of the Republic of Ireland.
-This regulation also applies to individuals who are no longer members of the Association.
+- (1) Audit work - (a) In the conduct of audit work holders of an audit qualification and firms holding an auditing certificate shall comply with all the applicable sections of the Association's Rulebook and in particular the Auditing Standards issued by the Financial Reporting Council, the International Standards on Auditing issued by the International Auditing and Assurance Standards Board and the Ethical Standards issued by the Financial Reporting Council.

-- (f) In the Republic of Ireland, in the conduct of group audit work, the group auditor shall: - (i) review for the purposes of a group audit the audit work conducted by other persons and record that review; - (ii) retain copies of any documents necessary for the purposes of the review that it has received from third country auditors who are not covered by the working arrangements under regulation 55 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010; - (iii) agree with those third country auditors proper and unrestricted access to those documents on request.
+- (b) In the conduct of audit work in the Republic of Ireland, for accounting periods commencing on or after 20 May 2010, the audit report shall: - (i) state the name of the auditor and be signed and dated; - (ii) where the auditor is an individual, be signed by him; - (iii) where the auditor is a firm, be signed by the statutory auditor in his own name, for and on behalf of the firm; - (iv) state the name of the firm as it appears on the public register of the Registrar of Companies; and - (v) use the designation "Statutory Auditor" or "Statutory Auditors" after the name of the firm. - (c) In the Republic of Ireland, an auditor ceasing to hold office for any reason before the end of his term in office must notify IAASA.
+In each case the notice must inform the appropriate audit authority that he has ceased to hold office and be accompanied by a copy of the statement deposited by him at the company's registered office in accordance with section 403 of the Companies Act, 2014 of the Republic of Ireland. - (d) In the Republic of Ireland, a person ceasing to hold office as a statutory auditor shall make available to his successor in that office all relevant information which he holds in relation to that audit in accordance with regulation 47 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 of the Republic of Ireland. - (e) In the Republic of Ireland, an auditor may not accept an appointment as a director or other officer of a public interest entity during a period of two years commencing on the date on which his appointment as auditor ended in accordance with regulation 78 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 of the Republic of Ireland.
+This regulation also applies to individuals who are no longer members of the Association. - (f) In the Republic of Ireland, in the conduct of group audit work, the group auditor shall: - (i) review for the purposes of a group audit the audit work conducted by other persons and record that review; - (ii) retain copies of any documents necessary for the purposes of the review that it has received from third country auditors who are not covered by the working arrangements under regulation 55 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010; - (iii) agree with those third country auditors proper and unrestricted access to those documents on request.